 - A wig head to make patterning easier

 This requires space to work with heat.
-You can work indoors, as Worbla doesn’t give off any fumes, but make sure wherever you work, you aren’t going to scorch your carpet.
+You can work indoors as long as you are using low heat on a heat gun and not melting the plastic, but make sure wherever you work, you aren’t going to scorch your carpet.
 I work with a large ironing mat big enough to cover a work table, though I’ve seen people use a very large glass cutting board too.
 Just make sure to protect your workspace.

 If your fingertips are sensitive to heat, I recommend either ironing fingertips (they’re little rubber heat-resistant fingertips found in the ironing section of a craft store) or heat-protective gloves.
 Worbla becomes malleable at 150F, so if your fingers don’t like heat, make sure to protect them.

 The first step of any project is to gather references.
 Get as many images from different angles as you can.
 Topknot ornaments come in a variety of styles, some based on historical designs while others are more based on fantasy.
 So the more angles, the better idea you have of its construction.
 Once you have some solid references, start breaking down the construction of the hair ornament into pieces.

 Làng’s topknot ornament comes in two pieces and is curved, attaching with a hair stick that is plunged into the ponytail.
 Looking at a number of hair ornament designs that have hair sticks, the stick tends to be plunged into the topknot itself to keep it from moving.
 Since this is attached to a wig, plunging it through the hair ties should provide a good amount of stability to keep it from moving around.

 Once you’ve planned out construction, it’s time to make a base pattern.
 Worbla will stretch a bit when you heat it up and wrap it around a jar.
 That’s just the nature of Worbla in general.
 When making the pattern out of posterboard, you won’t need to add any extra onto the sides.
 You can honestly just eyeball the size.